nexus-uw/vscode-gtm/README.md

 ## Known Issues

-only tested on Ubuntu, so may not work on OSX, other Linuxs, and/or Windows
+only tested on Ubuntu and OSX, so may not other Linuxs, and/or Windows

 ## Release Notes